amosproj/amos2024ws02-backup-metadata-analyzer/README.md

 - Backend
 - Analyzer

-TODO: expand this section
 ### Frontend
-The frontend uses Angular, ...
+The frontend is developed in TypeScript using Angular and serves to present the analysis of the backup metadata to the user.
+It includes an overview page for quickly assessing the state of the backups, as well as a detailed backup statistics page and a page for viewing all triggered alerts.

 ### Backend
-The backend uses NestJS, ...
+The backend is written in TypeScript using NestJS and acts as a bridge between the frontend and the analyzer.
+Its primary function is to store the results from the analysis module, but it also supports additional features such as sending emails when alerts are triggered.

 ### Analyzer
-The analyzer is implemented in python and uses flask to provide REST APIs for updating backend data and triggering or configuring different analysis modes.
+The analyzer is implemented in Python and uses Flask to provide REST APIs for updating backend data and managing various analysis modes.
+Each analysis mode examines a different aspect of the metadata, using custom algorithms to generate alerts whenever irregularities are detected.

 TODO: maybe add a section about contributing: protected dev branch, automatic tests using github actions

-TODO: 🚀 maybe add cool emojis before every heading 😎

 ## Prerequisites
 Make sure the following are installed on your machine: